Specialists in Epoxy Flake

 Epoxy flooring is among the most durable and utilitarian options available for homes and businesses – but that doesn’t mean it has to lack character or design.
 With just a bit of epoxy flake, you can add a one-of-a-kind style that matches your aesthetic or brand.

 In the quest for long-lasting, eco-friendly, and low-maintenance flooring, epoxy rises to the top of almost any search.
-Applied in multiple coats to an existing concrete slab, epoxy flooring adds protection from pretty much anything life, or your family and customers, throws at it.
+Applied in multiple coats to an existing concrete slab, this type of flooring adds protection from pretty much anything life, or your family and customers, throws at it.
 However, many are turned off by the idea of adding a clear coat to gray concrete

-This is not what epoxy flooring is limited to.
+This is not what the flooring is limited to.
 In fact, this flooring is one of the most easily customisable at a fraction of the cost of floors like tile or wood.
-Just a sprinkle of epoxy can create instant visual interest.
+Just a sprinkle of this material can create instant visual interest.
 And it comes in a variety of colours, sizes, and textures that can combine with pigments and coatings to create depth, design, and even distract from occasional dirt.

-Epoxy takes a practiced hand to install properly.
+This type of floor takes a practiced hand to install properly.
 That’s why homes and businesses in Perth and WA turn to Hawk CFC for their flooring projects.
 We’ve served the area since 2014 with manufactured products and services that we stand by.
-We’ll be happy to walk you through the epoxy options that meet your project needs and budget.
+We’ll be happy to walk you through the options that meet your project needs and budget.
 Call us on 0423 835 333 to learn more!

 What exactly is epoxy flake and what makes it special?